gautomdas/ocaml-bencode-parser/README.md

 # ocaml-bencode-parser

+An example of how to encode a beautiful idea —or rather formalism— in a robust way.

-`./bin/bencode_demo` shows an example of how to use the bencode library.
+To look at the source code, please head over to `./lib/bencode.ml` and `./bin/bencode_demo` shows an example of how to use the bencode library.

 To run: